UoMResearchIT/docker-introduction-archive/_episodes/docker-desktop.md

 - "However, it is very limited in most cases (even for *consumers*), and rarely allows the user to configure and interact with the containers adequately."
 ---

-**This episode is meant to be instructional, that is, you do not *need* to follow along.**
+**This episode is meant to be demonstrative, that is, you do not *need* to follow along.**

 We will present the Docker Desktop dashboard, as it will be useful to understand key concepts of docker, such as images and containers.
-However, it is important to note that while it is mostly is free, some features are offered as premium.
+However, it is important to note that while it is mostly is free, some features are offered at a premium.
 Also, it is not fully functional on all operating systems; it can produce conflicts with the docker engine on Linux, for example.

 ## Getting images
-Setting up docker in windows or mac will have installed Docker Desktop by default.
+Setting up docker in Windows or Mac will have installed Docker Desktop by default.
 If you open the application you will likely see something like this:
 ![Docker Desktop being opened for the first time.](../fig/docker-desktop/00_lo.gif) You'll notice that the panel on the left has a tab for 'Images' and another for 'Containers'.